Commander-in-Chief of the Myanmar Navy

-The Commander-in-Chief of the Myanmar Navy (ကာကွယ်ရေးဦးစီးချုပ် (ရေ)) is the highest-ranking officer in the Myanmar Navy, responsible for the command, control, and administration of all naval forces.
+The Commander-in-Chief (Navy) (ကာကွယ်ရေးဦးစီးချုပ် (ရေ)) is the highest-ranking officer in the Defence Services (Navy), the navy branch of Myanmar Defence Services or Tatmadaw.
 The officeholder reports directly to the Commander-in-Chief of Defence Services and is a member of the highest defence leadership within the country.
+After the unification of Army, Navy, and Air Force in 1955, the Tatmadaw had the Chief of Staff system and the branches were led by Vice Chief of Staff (Army), Vice Chief of Staff (Navy), and Vice Chief of Staff (Air), respectively, until 1989.
+A new system was introduced in 1989 during the reorganisation and each branch is now led by its own Commander-in-Chief.
 Following the 2021 Myanmar coup d'état, leadership changes in the Navy have been closely tied to wider military reshuffles.